Everything You Need to Know About the Warm Home Discount Scheme

 What is the Warm Home Discount scheme?

-These funds are applied to your energy bills between September and March - when they tend to be higher due to colder weather.
+These funds are applied to your energy bills between early October 2023 and the end of March 2024 - when they tend to be higher due to colder weather.
+If you are eligible you will receive a letter by early January 2024, however, if you do not receive a letter, but think you are eligible, contact the Warm Home Discount Scheme before 29th February 2024.

 If you pay both gas and electricity bills with your current supplier, those who are eligible can ask for the discount to be applied to your gas bill instead.
 If you’re on a prepayment meter, you can still be eligible for the discount, though it will more likely come in the form of a voucher that you can use to top up your meter.